 The next morning when he came down the stairs in his crisp Marin Airporter uniform, hair gelled and succinctly parted, there she was cooking bacon in the kitchen, Fox News blasting in the living room.

-“Can you believe it?” she looked at him as he pulled the milk out of the fridge. “$150!
+“Can you believe it?”
+She looked at him as he pulled the milk out of the fridge.
+“One hundred and fifty dollars!
 As if that tree was worth it.
 I for one know you can go to Orchard Supply and buy any old tree for twenty-five bucks.”
-And she snorted and chuckled and shook her head upon which sat a dozen enormous rollers.
+She snorted and chuckled and shook her head upon which sat a dozen enormous rollers.

-“Donald,” she stood in the kitchen with the plastic tongs clutched in her right hand, piercing the smoky air before her shoulder, and with each word she snapped them together, the decimated tea tree hovering there behind her in the frame of the front window, “you are puny and pathetic.”
+“Donald,” she stood in the kitchen with the plastic tongs clutched in her right hand, piercing the smoky air before her shoulder.“you are puny and pathetic.”
+And with each word she snapped the tongs, the decimated tea tree hovering behind her in the frame of the front window.
 She turned to the skillet and flipped the sizzling pieces of bacon.
 The large rollers in her white hair vibrated with each violent flip.
-The belt of her pink terry robe double knotted tightly around her waist.
+The belt of her pink terry robe was double knotted tightly around her waist.

 Out of the corner of her eye, sure, she could see the tree—twisted, ripped and jagged, a single splayed, blunt branch bent at a horrifying angle.
 It couldn’t talk, the thought had bewilderingly come to her after she’d finished the job two weeks ago, not understanding why she had thought it.
 The tree was dumb, didn’t have feelings or thoughts, a piece of vegetation.

 You couldn’t come to things with sweetness and compromise.
 She had never been a thumb-twiddler, an ass-sitter.
 You had to demand what you wanted, what you knew was right.
-Sometimes you just had to get the job done regardless of whether it was considered “correct” or not, or whether anyone else would do it or not in the godless unruly world.
+Sometimes you just had to get the job done regardless of whether it was considered “correct” or not, or whether anyone else would do it or not in this godless, unruly world.

 “Be a man, Donald!
-That thing down there?” and she pointed at his crotch with her oily tongs.
+That thing down there?”
+She pointed at his crotch with the oily tongs.
 “That’s not just for last night.”

 As she strolled into the dining room with a plate full of bacon and let it fall upon the table from a height of an inch or two so that she’d get the satisfaction of hearing it land with a bang and see Donald startle just a bit, his puny shoulders shaking, his knobby backbone reflexively straightening, she narrowed her eyes at him, “I’m gonna fight this one, Donald.
 You know I am.”
 And she pivoted on her slippers and walked briskly back to the kitchen.